pologovaa/eclipse-wiki/ARC-GNU-Toolchain-Eclipse-IDE-for-DesignWare-ARC-Getting-Started.md

 ##Step 1: Creating a New C Project

+Select File >New >C Project
  ![C Project Tyes on Linux](images/C Project Tyes on Linux.png)

      _C Project Tyes on Linux_
 ##Step 2: Choosing toolchain

+Please note that ELF32 and uClibc support different toolchain on Linux.
 ![ElF32 supported toolchain on Linux](images/ElF32 supported toolchain on Linux.png)

      _ElF32 supported toolchain on Linux_